 Dear Voter,

-Today, I’m the Executive Director of the Irish Council for International Students, campaigning for equality in education and accommodation rights in Ireland.
+Today, I’m a Cork City Councillor, the Executive Director of the Irish Council for International Students and a board member of Threshold.

-I live in Wilton and I am a graduate of University College Cork.
+I live in Cork City and I am a graduate of University College Cork.
+I’m from the Gaeltacht originally and grew up in Baile Bhúirne.

-I will work with my head and my heart to represent you and help build a republic of equals.
+I will work with my head and my heart to represent you in Seanad Éireann.

 Míle Buíochas,